Sugarloaf Mills

+Shopping mall in Gwinnett County, Georgia, U.S.

-Sugarloaf Mills, formerly Discover Mills, is a 1,183,000 sqft single story shopping mall in suburban Metro Atlanta, located in Lawrenceville in Gwinnett County, Georgia, near the interchange of Interstate 85 and Highway 316.
-Opened in 2001, the mall features 13 anchors, 184 specialty retailers as well as a variety of theme restaurants, casual dining and entertainment venues.
+Sugarloaf Mills, formerly Discover Mills, is a 1,183,000 sqft super-regional outlet mall in the Atlanta metropolitan area, in Lawrenceville at Gwinnett County, Georgia, near the interchange of Interstate 85 and Highway 316.
+Opened in 2001, the mall features 14 anchors, 200 specialty retailers at its peak, and a variety of theme restaurants, casual dining, and entertainment venues.